Skip to main content

 Calling in Cloud Functions

-Install Dependencies
+Install dependencies

 npm install --save @cloudbase/node-sdk@3.10

-Initializing and Using the SDK
+Initialization and Usage of the SDK

 Before calling the data model SDK in cloud functions, execute the initialization method once: